Variance Inference Beyond the Sandwich for Asymptotically Linear Estimators with Second-Order Remainders: Resampling-Based Variance Estimators

 The bootstrap has three advantages over the jackknife.
 First, it does not require the nuisance stability condition $\norm{\hat{\eta}^{(-i)} - \hat{\eta}} = O_P(n^{-1/2})$, which can fail when $n$ is very small or when ensemble learning is highly nonlinear.
-Second, it produces a full distribution over $\hat{\Psi}$, enabling percentile, bias-corrected, and accelerated (BCa) confidence intervals \citep{efron1987better} that can correct for skewness in the remainder distribution.
-Third, the bootstrap validity argument is cleaner --- it requires Assumption~\ref{ass:boot} (Mallows-2 consistency) rather than the LOO expansion of Lemma~\ref{lem:loo} and Assumption~\ref{ass:smooth}.
-The Mallows-2 condition is well-understood in the bootstrap literature and holds under standard moment and smoothness conditions \citep{bickel1981some,van_der_vaart1998asymptotic}.
+Second, it produces a full distribution over $\hat{\Psi}$, which can in principle support percentile-type or BCa intervals when higher-order bootstrap validity is available \citep{efron1987better,hall1992bootstrap}.
+Third, the bootstrap argument is conceptually cleaner --- it requires Assumption~\ref{ass:boot} (Mallows-2 consistency) rather than the LOO expansion of Lemma~\ref{lem:loo} and Assumption~\ref{ass:smooth}.
+The Mallows-2 condition is well-understood in the bootstrap literature and can hold under standard moment and smoothness conditions for suitable learners, although verification remains case-specific \citep{bickel1981some,van_der_vaart1998asymptotic}.